dib-lab/2022-paper-branchwater-software/manuscript.md

 and comprehensive recovery of relevant datasets.
-Assembly techniques are designed to produce consensus reference sequences useful for consistent comparisons across genotypes, often collapsing sequence variation in the process.
+Assembly techniques are designed to produce consensus reference sequences useful for consistent comparisons across genotypes, often collapsing sequence variation in the process (XXX 2007, awad paper).
 In addition, reassembly and reanalysis of existing data using different parameters or newer methods often yields different results.
 Content-based search of unassembled metagenomes can bypass these issues and facilitate consistent downstream analysis